 Think about your expectations as an eCommerce user - cross-channel, personal and immediate interaction.
 Brands are expected to change form and e-meet the user in a much more friendly and interactive manner.
 Introducing - Messenger Chatbots, the ultimate tool for brands to become approachable and likable, when done right, of course.
 These chatbots are designed to drive traffic to the store with a high level of segmentation, to drive leads and register to mailing lists, to encourage user engagement, while learning about the user’s desires and passions.
 This is the new e-world, in which interactive content is truly the king.

 Who said eCommerce cannot be a fun experience, or even a game?
 Using chat marketing features, we create fun, non-binding and challenging games within Messenger.
-An experience that makes users engage, engage, engage.
+We make customer experiences that make users engage, engage, and engage.
 During engagement, users provide you with valuable information - thoughts, beliefs, shopping preferences, etc. Take this data, crunch it, process it, learn from it - create more personal and compelling ads and content, content that over time increases ROI and improves results.
 This is how you turn a static brand into a marketing beast.

 This might not come as a surprise, but - people are mostly interested in themselves.
 How is that related to marketing?
 Because if that is true than people always - sometimes without knowing much about it - strive to get a better understanding of their personality and experiences.
 This is also a significant insight to content marketing, think about it - getting the user's attention means interacting through a personal dedicated message.
 A message that presents a challenge, that makes you rethink what you know about yourself.
 Now that’s a killer ad copy.